microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

 # ContosoTraders - Deployment Instructions

-This document will help you deploy the Contoso Traders application in your Azure environment.
+This document will help you deploy the ContosoTraders application in your Azure environment.
 You'll be using both GitHub actions and Azure CLI for this.

 Once deployed, you'll be able to walk through various demo scenarios for Microsoft Playwright, Azure Load Testing, and Azure Chaos Studio.